 Restaurant pricing is unique in that physical costs, overhead costs, and service costs are all involved.
 You must also consider your customer base, overall market trends for your location and cuisine, and the cost of food — as all of these can fluctuate.

 👉🏼 We recommend using these pricing strategies when pricing at restaurants: cost-plus pricing, premium pricing, and value-based pricing.

-Event Pricing Strategy
+Event Pricing Model

 👉🏼 We recommend using these pricing strategies when pricing live events: competition-based pricing, dynamic pricing, and value-based pricing.

-Services Pricing Strategy
+Services Pricing Model